 Ride Tiger Transit on and off campus.

-Create a Zimride profile to carpool with other students.
+Create a Ride Amigos profile to carpool with other students.

-Ride the Groome Transportation shuttle to get to and from the Atlanta airport.
+Consider the Groome Transportation shuttle to get to and from the Atlanta or Birmingham airports.

 When flying, purchase carbon offsets.